 Founded in 1904 in bustling New York City, the St. Regis hotel brand has paved the way for luxury in the hospitality industry, spanning every continent.
 The brand has become synonymous with extravagance and first-class service around the world.
 The brand’s portfolio includes 60 high-end hotels and about 10,000 luxury rooms.

-The visual style of St. Regis, in particular its logo, has been thought out to the last detail and embodies the ease that the brand embodies.
+The visual style of St. Regis, in particular its logo, has been thought out to the last detail and embodies the brand’s ease.
 A carefully selected serif font forms a word mark that exudes an air of cultivated sophistication.
 It is complemented by an elegant monogram in which the letters “S,” “t,” and “R” are skillfully intertwined.
 The resulting visual evokes a sense of royalty, distinction, and elegance.

-From upscale amenities to unsurpassed guest service, the promise of unrivaled luxury is consistently delivered.
+From upscale amenities to unsurpassed guest service, St. Regis consistently delivers on the promise of unrivaled luxury.
 With hotels in some of the world’s most popular destinations, St. Regis showcases cultural nuances while maintaining the highest quality and maximizing guest satisfaction.

 Mid-range hotel brand logos